divyam751/DSA/Strings.md

 - In java string is a sequence of characters, represnted by the String Class, they are immutable means value can not be changed once String is created

 - - String str = "Hello World" ;

+# Convert String to Array

+- str.split(" "); // that will convert str to array
+- str.toCharArray(); // that will convert str to character array

 # Operations